Focused on Growing Production

 Over $500 million has been invested to date.

 Somigol owns 100% of the OJVG Golouma Gold Project subject to a 10% carried interest held by the government of Senegal.
-Teranga is the project operator.
+The Golouma Gold Project is being integrated into the Sabodala Mine License.

 OJVG Golouma Gold Project